The Aardvarks (band): Local success and recording

+Demise

-The band's manager Chuck St. Louis introduced the group to Harper and Rowe, a singing duo from Canada who were looking for a backing unit, but the Aardvarks passed on the engagement.
+The band's manager Chuck St. Louis introduced the group to Harper and Rowe, a singing duo from Canada who were looking for a backing unit, but the Aardvarks declined the engagement.
 Drummer Garey Walker joined the army and left the band.
 The band attempted to continue and tried the former drummer from local group the Shackelfosts, but after one gig, they decided that the fit was not right with the loss of Walker.
 According to Kuerth, "It was like someone ripped our heart out and it was just not the same".
 Terry Potts and Rick Kuerth departed from the group shortly afterward, with Spatt enrolling in college.
 Dingler attempted to keep the band together with a new lineup, but with little success.
 The Aardvarks broke up in 1968.

+Post-breakup

 Kuerth joined the army, and when he returned he played with a local group in the early 1970s.
 Terry Potts and Don Harold are now deceased.
 Guitarist Jimmy Britton, who still resides in Muskegon, owns a recording studio and is active in the country music scene.
 Garey Walker remained in the military and became a warrant officer.
 He now lives in Maryland and plays drums at his church.
 John Carter is retired and lives in Holland, Michigan.
 Daryl Dingler now lives in Grand Haven and manages a golf course.
 Like Britton, has a recording studio and collects Fender amplifiers.
 Kuerth is now retired and continues to play keyboards, guitar, and banjo.